Jump to section

 Professionals are running rat races through mazes of projects and programs, people to lead, and plans to execute.
 Things have to get done.
 The demands and ensuing delivery on expectations can lead to distraction.

 The shift to online meetings has enabled people to become more efficient with their time.
-People who used to go have to travel between offices now can meet with the push of a button.
-This may be Homer's dream, but for many virtual workers, it's a nightmare.
+People who used to have to travel between offices now can meet with the push of a button.
+For virtual workers, this can be a nightmare.

 What happens to the travel time?
 It becomes an opportunity to squeeze in another meeting!
 You find yourself holding your financial report in one hand while clutching your sandwich in the other.

 Multitasking becomes a way of life.
 In one survey, over 92% of meeting attendees admitted to multitasking during meetings.
 That sounds about right.
 It's difficult to process the information coming at you when you have six or seven meetings in a row.
 As a result, expectations and commitments make it hard for you to prioritize.

 “Many people feel they must multitask because everybody else is multitasking. but this is partly misleading because they are all interrupting each other so much.” — Marilyn vos Savant